All students have the opportunity to access support to help you achieve your course and progress to further study and

 BSL support (for fully- funded courses)

 Capel Manor welcomes applications from the deaf community.
 We have a full-time communication support worker to help deaf students in and out of lesson time.
 Students will be assessed as to their needs and BSL support may be available for fully-funded courses.
-For courses starting in September 2014 applicants need to apply by February 2014 to ensure that suitable arrangements can
+For courses starting in September 2015 applicants should apply by February 2015 to ensure that suitable arrangements can

 Most of our full-time courses include a period of work experience.
 We have an extensive database of approved placement providers in all our specialist areas.
 We also welcome proposals from students and employers for new placements in the UK and abroad.
 Our work experience mentor can assist you with finding work experience placements.

-We offer advice, guidance and support to anyone at our study skills centres.
-If you are dyslexic or have any other learning difficulty or disability, or if you have difficulty with maths; writing or spelling; structuring an essay; completing an assignment or preparing for your examinations, the Study Skills Centre staff can support you.
+We offer advice, guidance and support to anyone at our regular Open Access sessions.
+If you are dyslexic or have any other learning difficulty or disability, or if you have difficulty with maths; writing or spelling; structuring an essay; completing an assignment or preparing for your examinations, the Open Access staff can support you.

 Personal tutors offer support and advice with your studies.
 A course manager may also be your personal tutor or you may have an additional personal tutor.

 Library and ILT Resources

-Open access ILT facilities are available in all our libraries and Learning Resources Centres.
-All workstations have internet access.
+Open access facilities are available in all our libraries.
+All computers have internet access.
 Wi-fi access is enabled at identified locations in all centres.

 Enriching your college experience